 Day 3: Chiang Mai Sightseeing.
-Your car arrives after breakfast for a 15 minute drive to our morning's activity (9 AM until 2 PM).
-We will enjoy a unique cooking experience in a traditional teak–style house surrounded with pretty gardens.
+Your car arrives after breakfast for a 15 minute drive to our morning's activity.
+We will enjoy a unique cooking class in a traditional teak–style house surrounded with pretty gardens.
 This family–run school presents a wide variety of classic and specialized northern Thai dishes.
-Begin with a visit to a local market to shop and learn about the fresh foods and spices that you will use in your cooking class.
-Under the watchful eye of the experienced chef, you will learn how to cook inspiring and delicious Thai dishes.
-But the best part of the day is sitting down for lunch — to eat what you have cooked!
+Begin with a visit to a market to shop and learn about the fresh foods and spices that you will use in your cooking class.
+Under the watchful eye of the experienced chef, you will learn how to cook inspiring and delicious Thai dishes and enjoy lunch — to eat what you have cooked!

-Then at 10 AM, tour the Hmong and Lahu tribal village, including a visit to the shaman's house.
+Tour the Hmong and Lahu tribal village, including a visit to the shaman's house.
 Share tea with the shaman, discover the significance of the fireplace and learn why they bury the placenta and umbilical cord of newborn babies.
-Soon, a fine lunch is served on a charming terrace, overlooking the Mekong River towards Laos.
-Later in the afternoon, try your hand making a batik handkerchief with Hmong ladies (about 45 minutes) or you might prefer to learn how to build and set animal traps.
-Help villagers plant trees at the Herbal Plant Nursery Project.
-The project was dedicated on December 5, 2011 to His Majesty the King commemorating his 84th birthday.
-The nursery improves many lives by teaching locals the importance of the village ecosystem and to grow their own vegetables.
+Lunch is served on a terrace overlooking the Mekong River towards Laos.
+The Herbal Plant Nursery Project was dedicated on December 5, 2011 to His Majesty the King, commemorating his 84th birthday.
+The nursery improves many lives by teaching the importance of the village ecosystem and to grow their own vegetables.
 Dinner and a pleasant night at the lodge are yours.
-(Breakfast, Lunch, Dinner)

 Day 6: To Chaing Khong, Huay Xai and Pakbeng.
 Our guide will arrive at the lodge to bring us, by air–conditioned vehicle, to the border at Chiang Khong/Huay Xai.
-At this point your Thai guide will bid adieu.
+At this point your Thai guide will say farewell.

-The Luang Say cruise departs from Huay Xai at 9 AM.
-After transiting Huay Xai immigration, you'll then see the Luang Say cruise office, our destination for check-in.
-Climb aboard with a welcome from our boat's cruise guide and begin our voyage down the Mekong River to Pak Beng.
-Stop along the way to observe the rural life of a typical hill tribe settlement.
+The Luang Say cruise departs from Huay Xai.
+After transiting immigration, you'll see the Luang Say cruise office for check-in.
+Climb aboard with a welcome from our boat's guide and begin our voyage down the Mekong River to Pak Beng.
+Stop along the way to observe the life of a typical hill tribe settlement.
 When you return, enjoy a buffet lunch served onboard.
-Arrival in Pakbeng is planned so we can appreciate the changing hues of sunset over the river, right from our rooms.
+Arrival in Pakbeng is planned to savor the changing hues of sunset over the river, right from our rooms.
 About halfway between Huay Xai and Luang Prabang, Pakbeng Village is a must see!
 The town's wooden houses are perched along a steep hillside.
 Your dinner is served on the terrace overlooking the Mekong River.
 Overnight at Pakbeng.
-(Breakfast, Lunch, Dinner)

 Day 7: Pakbeng, Pak, Ou, Luang Prabang.
-Planning for a quick, early breakfast, make time to enjoy an (optional) visit to Pak Beng Market — a very popular place with villagers and hill tribes to buy and exchange goods.
+Planning for a quick, early breakfast, make time to enjoy an (optional) visit to Pak Beng Market — very popular for villagers and hill tribes to buy and exchange goods.
 By 8:30 AM sharp, our boat departs.
 After a brief stop at Ban Baw to appreciate the making of traditional rice liquor, our buffet lunch is served onboard.

-After breakfast begin a city tour at the former Royal Palace (now the National Museum).
+After breakfast begin a city tour at the former Royal Palace, now the National Museum.
 The palace was built in 1904 (in the French colonial era) for King Sisavang Vong but is now home to exhibits of art and jewels.
 Visit Wat Mai with its unique five–tiered roof and golden bas reliefs.
-During Pimai (the Lao New Year) the small Buddha statue (Pra Bang, housed in the palace) is put on display in this temple.
+During Pimai (the Lao New Year) the small Buddha statue (Pra Bang, housed in the palace) is put on display.
 Visit Wat Sene and its beautiful golden facade.
 Complete your morning journey at the most photographed temple in Luang Prabang, Wat Xieng Thong.

 Day 9: Kuangsi Waterfall.
 After breakfast, visit colorful Wat Visoun Temple, the famous Watermelon Stupa, shaped just like the fruit!
 This temple was destroyed in 1887 by invading Black Flag troops from China, but was restored in 1930 by Buddhist monks and locals.
 Visit Wat Aham village and the brilliance of its "altar of the two geniuses of Luang Prabang."

 Day 10: Elephant Village.
-After breakfast, we meet in the lobby between 8:30 and 9:00 AM.
-This morning's excursion carries us to a half-day riding program at Elephant Village.
+Right after breakfast, we meet in the lobby.
+This morning's excursion carries us to a half-day program at Elephant Village.

-We will be welcomed by the camp's manager and enjoy a short area introduction.
-Then it's time to hoist up to the Howdah (elephant seat, behind the trunk) for a wild, one hour elephant ride, later followed by a serene boat cruise to Tad Sae Waterfall.
-Today a buffet lunch awaits at Elephant Village's restaurant (includes coffee, tea and drinking water).
+We will be welcomed by the camp's manager for a short area introduction before it's time to hoist up to the Howdah (elephant seat, behind the trunk) for a wild, one-hour elephant ride followed by a serene boat cruise to Tad Sae Waterfall.
+A buffet lunch awaits at Elephant Village's restaurant (includes coffee, tea and drinking water).
 Return to our hotel in Luang Prabang in the early afternoon.
 The rest of today is free to relax or to explore the city.
 Overnight in Luang Prabang.
-(Breakfast, Lunch)

 Day 12: Luang Prabang to Siem Reap.
 After breakfast, it's time to check–out of the hotel.
-Our guide and private vehicle will arrive for a farewell and airport transfer for our flight to Siem Reap, Cambodia.
-On arrival, outside the secured area, we will be welcomed by our next local guide.
-Siem Reap is best known as the hub to explore the fabled Angkor temples, in the ancient capital of the Khmer Empire.
+Our guide and private vehicle will arrive for a farewell airport transfer for our flight to Siem Reap, Cambodia.
+On arrival, outside the secured area, we will be welcomed by our Cambodian guide.
+Siem Reap is the hub to explore the fabled Angkor temples, in the ancient capital of the Khmer Empire.

 Visit famous Angkor Wat.
 Built during the reign of King Suryavarman II in the early 12th century, Angkor Wat's temple mimic Mount Meru, the home of the gods.
-Inside, the walls are covered by stone carvings and bas–reliefs depicting both Hindu mythology and wars fought during Suryavarman's reign.
+The inner walls are covered by stone carvings and bas–reliefs depicting both Hindu mythology and wars fought during Suryavarman's reign.
 Angkor Wat is known for over 2,000 Apsara dancers that decorate the temple.
 Its construction is said to have taken thirty years of intensive labor.
-Angkor Wat is depicted on Cambodia's national flag as the temple which symbolizes the very soul of the Khmer people.
-We will be there at sunset, when Angkor Wat is quieter and the Apsaras will shimmer in the dwindling twilight.
+Angkor Wat is depicted on Cambodia's national flag as the temple which symbolizes the soul of the Khmer people.
+We visit at sunset, when Angkor Wat is quieter and the Apsaras will shimmer in the dwindling twilight.
 Overnight at our hotel in Siem Reap.

 Day 13: Exploring Siem Reap.
 This morning, see the radiant gem of Angkor — the temple of Banteay Srey (best seen in the morning light).
-Built during the 11th to 13th centuries, the "Citadel of the Women" still remains the best preserved Cambodian temple.
-It displays fine examples of classical Khmer art and is noted for some remarkably fine bas–reliefs, depicting the Hindu god, Shiva.
-Banteay Srey is uniquely constructed from pink sandstone, which is seen nowhere else in Angkor.
+Built during the 11th to 13th centuries, the "Citadel of the Women" remains the best preserved Cambodian temple with fine examples of classical Khmer art and some remarkably fine bas–reliefs, depicting the Hindu god, Shiva.
+Banteay Srey is uniquely constructed from pink sandstone, seen nowhere else in Angkor.
 Returning to Siem Reap, stop at the profound Land Mine Museum, promoting land mine awareness and education.
 Mr. Aki Ra, the museum founder, was a child soldier during the Khmer Rouge regime and today acts as a humanitarian de–miner.
 The museum also serves as a rescue center for amputee children Aki Ra has brought from the streets of Phnom Penh and nearby impoverished rural communities.

-Ta Prohm is unique as it has been left as it was found.
-You'll notice it was reclaimed by the jungle with many parts crumbled to the ground.
+Ta Prohm is unique as it has been left as it was found — reclaimed by the jungle with many parts crumbled to the ground.
 Nicknamed the "Tomb Raider Temple," it is one of the most memorable of the Angkor group.
 See Banteay Kdei, a Buddhist monastery from the late 12th Century, and Srah Srang, known as the "pool of ablutions."
 In the late afternoon visit Pre Rub temple, just as the sun sets over the teeming jungle.
 Overnight at our hotel in Siem Reap.
-(Breakfast)

 Day 15: Departing Siem Reap.
-After breakfast, our guide brings us to the airport to depart Siem Reap, Cambodia and marking the conclusion of this Southeast Asian oddyssey!
+After breakfast, our guide brings us to the airport to depart Siem Reap, Cambodia and marking the conclusion of this Southeast Asian odyssey!